 A library orientation is given at the beginning of each semester for both students and faculty members.
-A brief guide about using the library and searching the library resources with the computer is included in the "Library Student Handbook" which is distributed to all new students.
+A brief guide about using the library and searching the library resources on the library website are included in the "Library Student Handbook" which is distributed to all new students.
 Library tours are given upon request.